• Skip to primary navigation

 Did I miss something here?

 Yes.
 Yes, I did.
-Stanfurd gets my panties in a bunch like you wouldn’t believe.
+Stanfurd gets my panties in a bunch like you wouldn’t believe they rejected me three times for three different degrees.

 The point is that food is to men what jewelry is to women.
 However, just like it's not just any sparkling cz on a stainless steel wire; it's not just any bowl of Cheerios with a splash of non-fat soy milk.
 I am not sure why, but there are two things, especially when they are combined, that get men whipped into a hotter frenzy than a sale on purple dinosaurs in the Barker Hangar does for women.